-EEA-report: Europe’s waters deteriorated
+EEA-report: State of Europe’s waters not good

 Europe's State of Water